ciyou2/AudioGen-Omni/README.md

 semantic constraints of text-frozen paradigms, enabling effective cross-modal conditioning.
-This joint training approach enhances audio quality, semantic alignment, and lip-sync accuracy, while also achieving state-of-the- art results on Text-to-Audio/Speech/Song tasks.
+This joint training approach enhances audio quality, semantic alignment, and lip-sync accuracy, while also showcasing high- quality results on Text-to-Audio/Speech/Song tasks.
+.
 With an inference time of 1.91 seconds for 8 seconds of audio, it offers substantial improvements in both efficiency and generality.